davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 ### Setup 2 - Database Migration Service

 In this exercise we will create an instance of the Azure Database Migration Service.
-This service allows you to automat the migration of data from on premise environments to Azure.
+This service allows you to automate the migration of data from on premise environments to Azure.

 1. In the Azure Portal click the add new resource button
 2. Type 'Azure Database Migration' in the search bar